shulik7/CancerLocator/README.md

     Each line represents a training sample.
 The first column is the sample type and the remaining columns are methylation values (beta values) of the features.

 _testMethyFile_:
     Each line represents a training sample.
-The first column is the sample ID and the remaining columns are methylation levels (beta values) of the features.
+The first column is the sample ID and the remaining columns are methylated CpGs on reads aligned to these clusters.

 _testDepthFile_:
     Each line represents a training sample.
 The first column is the sample ID and the remaining columns are CpG counts on reads aligned to these clusters.